PriyaDevNow/The-Diabeater/README.md

 ### **1. Strategy**

-- The strtaegy was to build an easy-to-click & follow, simple, non-intimidatory website that delivers clear information about diabetes and measures that the user should take to prevent it.
+- The strategy was to build an easy-to-click & follow, simple, non-intimidatory website that delivers clear information about diabetes and measures that the user should take to prevent it.
 - As the user is required to interact with the tool, the entire website needed to be inviting, with the use of consistent and neat design, graphics, precise wording and colour.
 - Mobile responsiveness is an essential feature required for this website.